Best Plastic-Free Cookware

 Why plastic matters here

 Cookware is where the plastic-free conversation meets nonstick coatings.
 Conventional nonstick is PTFE (Teflon) - a fluoropolymer, i.e. a plastic, in the PFAS "forever chemicals" family.
 It sits in direct contact with food, degrades and offgasses when overheated (an empty preheating pan easily passes the threshold), and sheds particles into food once scratched.
 This is the single most impactful swap in the kitchen for many people, and unlike bottles or kettles there is no hidden component to hunt for - the coating is the whole question.
+The good news: the plastic-free answers here are the cheapest and longest-lived pans there are.
+Bare cast iron and stainless last generations, so the thrift store and estate sales are full of them - a decades-old Griswold or Wagner skillet or a vintage stainless set is often better than anything new and costs a fraction of it.

 What to look for